cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ## BOSH Cloud Check

 BOSH cloud check is a BOSH command line utility that automatically checks for problems in VMs and Jobs that have been deployed.
-It checks for things such as unresponsive/out-of-sync VMs, unbound disks, etc….
-To use it, run `bosh cck` and it will prompt you for actions to take if there are any problems found.
+It checks for things such as unresponsive/out-of-sync VMs, unbound disks, etc.  To use it, run `bosh cck` and it will prompt you for actions to take if there are any problems found.